9 Intro to Linux Administration

 If you want to make a directory, mkdir

 makes a file path.
-It can be used with relative or absolute file paths, and can include multiple layers of paths to create.
+It can be used with relative or absolute file paths and can include multiple sub-directories.
 For example, if you’re in /home/alex

 , you could mkdir project1/data